-Wowsers.
-Even if you have a mere hour’s notice—less, even–that company’s coming, you can pull off this elegant alternative to olives and cheese with ease.
-The components are familiar enough to be unintimidating, yet seemingly fancy enough to be memorable in the best possible way.
-Don’t skimp on cheap ingredients, as the quality of each factors largely in the sum of the parts.
+Even if you have a mere hour’s notice—less, even–that company’s coming, you can pull off this elegant goat cheese with olives, lemon, and thyme.
+The components are familiar enough to not be intimidating yet seemingly fancy enough to be memorable in the loveliest of ways.
+A lot more so than simply dumping out olives onto a dish.
+Don’t skimp on cheap ingredients, though, as the quality of each contributes largely to the sum of the parts.
 If you’re especially pressed for time, forget about allowing the olives and infused oil to cool to room temperature.
-Just dump them over the cheese when you need.
-Any residual warmth will work its charms, making the texture of the soft cheese even softer, to the point of being almost ooey and gooey.
-Just pretend that’s how you intended things to be.
+Just dump them over the cheese when you need and the residual warmth will work its charms, making the texture of the soft cheese even softer, to the point of being almost ooey and gooey.
+Just add crackers.–Renee Schettler Rossi

 - 1/2 cup assorted olives, pitted if desired

-- 3 fresh thyme sprigs, leaves stripped from stems if desired
+- 3 thyme sprigs, leaves stripped from stems if desired

 - 3 tablespoons extra-virgin olive oil